Joseph Ferreira Chief Executive Officer/President

 matthew wadsworth vice president of clinical affairs

 Matthew Wadsworth began his career at Indiana Donor Network in Indianapolis, first as an Organ Recovery Coordinator for the organization, and eventually serving as Manager of Organ Services.
-With more than eight years of healthcare experience, he brings a wealth of knowledge specific to donation.
+With more than ten years of healthcare experience, he brings a wealth of knowledge specific to donation.
 Wadsworth earned his Bachelors of Science degree in Biology from Wright State University in Dayton, Ohio; and a Masters of Business Administration from Ohio University in Athens, Ohio.
-He holds a certificate in Health Care Management from Indiana University-Perdue University Indianapolis; and a Graduate Certificate in Human Donation Services from the University of Toledo, Health Science Campus in Ohio.
+He holds a certificate in Health Care Management from Indiana University-Purdue University Indianapolis; and a Graduate Certificate in Human Donation Services from the University of Toledo, Health Science Campus in Ohio.
 Matthew is an active member of the Association of Organ Procurement Organizations (AOPO) Procurement Steering Committee and the 2017 North American Transplant Coordinators Organization (NATCO) Planning Committee.
 He is a member of the American College of Healthcare Executives (ACHE), and serves on the University of Toledo Human Donation Services Advisory Board.
 In his role as Nevada Donor Network’s V.P. of Clinical Affairs, he uses his extensive clinical knowledge and skill to lead Nevada Donor Network's clinical departments to save and heal more lives.